Home > Knowledge

 • Acceptable pressure drop

-Incorrect material selection or underestimating fouling characteristics may lead to premature corrosion or pitting failure.
+Note: incorrect material selection or underestimating fouling characteristics may lead to premature corrosion or pitting.

 Why Free Flow Plate Heat Exchangers Matter